 -

 Pair of candlesticks.
 Bronze.
 20th century.
-Bronze candlesticks made up of a circular base, raised towards the axis of the piece, a vase-shaped body with mouldings and a piece, at the top, to hold the corresponding candle.
-They are inspired by antique models, showing details of works from the 17th century.
+Bronze candlesticks consisting of a circular base, raised towards the center of the piece, a vase-shaped body with moldings, and a piece at the top to hold the candle.
+They are inspired by antique models, displaying details of 17th-century craftsmanship.
 Weight 1,950 gr.

 · Size: 15x15x24 cms.